List of Transformers film series cast and characters: Bumblebee

-Bumblebee (voiced by Dylan O'Brien in Bumblebee, Mark Ryan in the 2007 film and the second video game, Ben Schwartz in Age of Extinction, Erik Aadahl in The Last Knight, Fred Tatasciore in the third video game) is a loyal, courageous, and fun-loving Autobot scout, Hot Rod's brother-in-arms, and Sam's former guardian in the first three films, and later becomes Optimus' second-in-command in the following two. due to his voicebox being damaged during the battle for Cybertron, he's hardly able to speak, only able to communicate through radio recordings and recorded movie and song quotes.
+Bumblebee (voiced by Mark Ryan in the 2007 film and the second video game, Fred Tatasciore in the third video game, Ben Schwartz in Age of Extinction, Erik Aadahl in The Last Knight, Dylan O'Brien in Bumblebee) is a loyal, courageous, and fun-loving Autobot scout, Hot Rod's brother-in-arms, and Sam's former guardian in the first three films, and later becomes Optimus' second-in-command in the following two.
+Due to his voicebox being damaged during the battle for Cybertron, he's hardly able to speak, only able to communicate through radio recordings and recorded movie and song quotes.
 Bumblebee transforms into various types of Chevrolet Camaros; the first four films depict him as fifth generation Camaros before switching to a sixth generation in The Last Knight.
 Bumblebee depicts him as a Volkswagen Beetle, and Rise of the Beasts depicts him as a second-generation Camaro.

 In Transformers, Sam Witwicky purchases a dirty 1977 Chevrolet Camaro, but it reveals it's actually an Autobot, Bumblebee.
 Later Bumblebee turns into a 2007 Chevrolet Camaro.
 Bumblebee is wounded during the battle at Mission City, though is able to defeat Brawl with Mikaela's help.
 Throughout the movie, Bumblebee uses radio soundbites to communicate due to his vocal box being damaged in battle; the prequel movie Bumblebee attributes this damage to the hands of Blitzwing.
 However, Bumblebee regains his voice by the end of the movie.

-In Revenge of the Fallen, Bumblebee once again uses radio soundbites to communicate, and Sam tells Mikaela that Bumblebee is "playing it up".
+In Revenge of the Fallen, Bumblebee once again uses radio soundbites to communicate due to the bugs of his voice, and Sam tells Mikaela that Bumblebee is "playing it up".
 Bumblebee is sad about Sam's departure from college, though they would be reunited after a brief skirmish with a Pretender named Alice.
 Later in Egypt, Bumblebee faces off against both Rampage and Ravage, who he defeats.

 In Dark of the Moon, Bumblebee, now separated from Sam, assists NEST in the Autobots' mission to prevent human conflict.
 After Sentinel's betrayal, Bumblebee and his fellow Autobots were sent into space.
 Bumblebee would land the finishing blow on the control pillar, destroying it.